-The session will be organized as an interactive, moderated roundtable discussion of FDA center priorities followed by a question-and-answer session with the audience.
+The session, led by Peter Marks and Janet Woodcock, will be organized as an interactive, moderated roundtable discussion of FDA center priorities followed by a question-and-answer session with the audience.
 Topics that will be addressed during the roundtable will include the FDA’s perspectives on critical topics such as PDUFA VI implementation; efforts to advance innovation and expedite patient access to novel therapies for serious and life-threatening conditions; novel approaches to integrating new scientific tools into FDA regulatory practices at all levels; and FDA resources and scientific infrastructure.

 The role of the patient has evolved dramatically over the past decade.
 Not only are patients increasingly more involved in their healthcare decision making, they are also passionate advocates who work tirelessly to advance drug development research and development and secure a public policy environment that is patient-centric.
 Join a discussion with patient advocates as they discuss their journeys to diagnosis and their viewpoints on our healthcare system.
 They will share their perspectives on what it means to be a patient and how they are advocating in their own unique ways to achieve a common goal: bringing new treatments to patients.